 You have four ways to fill in the target cells for the candidates:

-Note: The Occurrences list starts with concordance hits from the term bases used in the project.
+Note: The Occurrences list starts with concordance hits from the translation memories used in the project.
 These items are displayed with a blue background.
 Items with a white background are the occurrences in the source documents.

 Note: You can use the same key shortcuts to navigate among the term base hits and the occurrences.
 You can switch between the two using the Toggle between occurrences and term base results link, or the Ctrl+G key shortcut.